 When you report a change of address, DTA should update your address in your case record.
 DTA may also send you a letter asking you for proof of your new address and asking you to fill out a form about other changes in your household.
 Under the Simplified Reporting rules, you are not required to send DTA proof of changes when you tell them your address has changed.

 DTA’s policy to mail this letter when households report address changes is incorrect.
 You will not be penalized for not responding to this letter.
 Unless you are required to report a change (or you are doing an Interim Report or Recertification), it may be better for your household to not send in proofs.
-See question 98.
+See What changes do I need to report to DTA?

 If your rent has increased, or you are now paying heating or cooling costs, your SNAP may increase if you report the change.
 You are not required to report a change in your shelter costs until your next Interim Report or Recertification.
 This is especially important to know if your shelter costs go down.

-Note: Different rules apply if you get both SNAP and cash assistance (EAEDC or TAFDC benefits).
+Different rules apply if you get both SNAP and cash assistance (EAEDC or TAFDC benefits).
 DTA requires you to report within 10 days any changes in your address and if the move causes changes to your rent.
-See question 102.
+See What is Change Reporting for cash assistance households?

 DTA mail is not forwarded by the U.S. Post Office.
 If you move and DTA does not have your new address, DTA letters will likely get returned to DTA.
 However, if you left a forwarding address with the U.S. Post office, DTA should use that information to update your address and send a check-in notice to your new address.